-This sublimely summer heirloom tomato watermelon salad with basil combines two of my favorites summer treats – watermelon and heirloom tomatoes…
+This sublimely summer heirloom tomato watermelon basil salad combines three of my favorites summer treats – watermelon, fresh basil from my garden, and tomatoes…

 I’m a sucker for heirloom tomatoes.
 They always catch my eye at the market and they’re always so delicious.
 Topped with burrata cheese, good olive oil, and some salt and pepper?
 Maybe a piece of delicious bread.
 Mm, mm, mmm; I’m in heaven!

-Since I try not to eat too much cheese, however, I have to find other ways to enjoy heirloom tomatoes.
+Since I try not to eat too much cheese, however, I have to find other ways to enjoy all these summer goodies (besides drying fresh basil and just consuming watermelon out of a bowl with my son).

 I LOVE that tomatoes and watermelon are two fruits (yes, they’re both fruits) that don’t take time to ripen.
 You can buy both of them at the market and enjoy them right when you get home.